GreeNM11/ChessQt/README.md

 ---

 ### Download & Install
-- No support for download yet, it is still in development.
-- Will deploy it when finished
+- Deployed onto itch.io | https://greenm11.itch.io/chessqt | for client run
+- Server must be on to host games but singleplayer is fine

+Warning: still in development.
+Very not polished and contains bugs.

 ---